Do I have to undress for a massage?

 Is effective for treating chronic back pain than other standard treatments.

-alleviates the perception of pain and anxiety in cancer patients.
+Promotes relaxation and alleviates the perception of pain and anxiety in cancer patients.

 Reduces post-traumatic headaches